RCPisAwesome/FiveMRCPisAwesomeLSDWPJob/README.md

 - Release it to let the net accelerate downwards.
 - The net will bounce off the bottom of the pool, the more downward acceration built up, the harder the net will bounce off.
 - You can lessen and cancel out the bounce by holding the left mouse button.
-- You can use the commands /dwppause and /dwpplay to pause and resume the minigame.
+- You can use the commands ```/dwppause``` to pause and ```/dwpplay``` to resume the minigame.
 - You can also pause using the pause button that is to the right of the points scoreboard.
 - Clicking the gear toggles the settings menu.
 - In the settings menu there is a toggle for move mode which lets you move the minigame and the notification list around the screen.
 - There are also volume sliders for each of the sounds.

-## Configuration for NoPixel:
+## Configuration:
-The script by default is a standalone script but it should be very easy to integrate with NoPixel's system.
+The script by default is a standalone script but it should be very easy to integrate.
 The spots are marked with comments to replace the sections that need replacing.
-I would be more than happy to fully integrate it personally given the opportunity.
 - Main loop for signing on replaced by targeting and phone code.
 - Inventory item notifications replaced by the giving of the items.
-- Replace existing item names in item list in the javascript file with the real names, at current they are just guesses.
+- Replace existing item names in item list in the JavaScript file with the real names, at current they are just guesses.
 - Ability to abandon the job.
 - Optional:
   - Payment in cash or to the bank for completing the job.